mozilla/policy-templates/docs/index.md

 `FeatureRecommendations` If false, don't recommend browser features.

-`UrlbarInterventions` If false,don't offer Firefox specific suggestions in the URL bar.
+`UrlbarInterventions` If false, don't offer Firefox specific suggestions in the URL bar.

 `SkipOnboarding` If true, don't show onboarding messages on the new tab page.